OU-WebCMS/machine_name_widget/README.md

 Machine Name Widget provides a field for the [machine_name](https://api.drupal.org/api/drupal/core!lib!Drupal!Core!Render!Element!MachineName.php/class/MachineName/8) render element.
-This module does not provide a UI for configuring the widget, but is rather is intended to be used by other modules (i.e. content entities).
+This module does not provide a UI for configuring the widget, but rather is intended to be used by other modules (i.e. content entities).

 ## Installation
 Install as you would normally install a contributed Drupal module.